NaakkaDev/eris/README.md

 Any recognized webnovel will have its "chapters read" amount changed after 120 seconds (changeable in settings).

-The whole recognition system can be toggled on and off.
+The recognition system can be toggled on and off.

 ### Portability
 By default Eris saves the data into the OS's [data directory](https://docs.rs/dirs/4.0.0/dirs/fn.data_dir.html).
 It is possible to use Eris as portable application though.